• Skip to primary navigation

 Turkish cuisine is well known for its countless selection of savory pastries filled with various fillings such as meat, vegetables, or cheese.
 They are usually made with either yufka (round-shaped, thin, unleavened flatbread) or filo pastries.

 My Cheese Borek recipe recalls filo pastry but you can use yufka instead and shape them like Kiymali Borek (Meat Borek).
+There are countless regional variations of borek, each with its own unique twist on the classic recipe.

 Why This Recipe Works?